SUI-Components/sui/packages/sui-js/README.md

 ```

 ## hash
 Creates an insecure, but with pretty low collisions, hash based on MD5.
+Returns a string with the hash.

 ```js
 import { createHash } from '@s-ui/js/lib/hash'